Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Spatiotemporal model

 where the new notation has a natural interpretation and $\pi_{GP}$ is the density of the dynamic GP in (\ref{DGP}).

 We have at least two options for the blocking scheme.
-The first one samples\\ $\bigg(K_t,\{s_{t,m}\},\beta_{M_t}\bigg)$ and $\beta_{K_t}$ separately, for each time.
+The first one samples\\ $\bigg(K_t,\{s_{t,m}\}\bigg)$ and $\beta_{K_t}$ separately, for each time.
 This algorithm may, however, lead to a chain with poor mixing properties if $T$ is large due to the temporal dependence of $\beta$ \citep[see][]{carter,fruh,danibmtk}.
-This problem motivates the second blocking scheme which makes $\bigg\{\bigg(K_t,\{s_{t,m}\},\beta_{M_t}\bigg)\bigg\}_{t=0}^T$ and $\bigg\{\beta_{K_t}\bigg\}_{t=0}^T$ one block each.
+This problem is mitigated by a blocking scheme that makes $\bigg\{\bigg(K_t,\{s_{t,m}\}\bigg)\bigg\}_{t=0}^T$ and $\bigg\{\beta_{K_t}\bigg\}_{t=0}^T$ one block each.
 This choice eliminates the mixing problem mentioned above and is particularly appealing in the DGP context.
-To sample $\bigg\{\bigg(K_t,\{s_{t,m}\},\beta_{M_t}\bigg)\bigg\}_{t=0}^T$, Algorithm 4.2 is applied for each time $t$ and step 5 has to consider the temporal dependence of the GP.
-The same idea extends Algorithm 4.3 - step 4 now considers the temporal dependence of the GP.
-The one-at-a-time simulation is possible due to the following factorisation of the full conditional distribution: